Valentino (fashion designer): Honors

 On 7 September 2011, Valentino was presented with the sixth annual Couture Council Award for Artistry of Fashion from the Museum at the Fashion Institute of Technology at a benefit luncheon held at the David H. Koch Theater, Lincoln Center in New York City.

 In 2017, Valentino was the recipient of the Golden Plate Award of the American Academy of Achievement.
 His Golden Plate was presented by Awards Council member Jeremy Irons.

+In 2023, Valentino won the 'Outstanding Achievement Award' at the Fashion Awards.